Annus horribilis: British monarchy (1992)

 After the Queen delivered her speech, one more notable event transpired: the separation of Charles and Diana (9 December).

 2019

 The year 2019 was described by some commentators as a second annus horribilis for the British royal family.
 In January that year, 97-year-old Prince Philip crashed his car into another carrying two women and a baby, and subsequently surrendered his driving licence.
 Later on in August, the Queen was involved in a constitutional crisis when Prime Minister Boris Johnson advised her to prorogue Parliament, a recommendation later ruled unlawful by the Supreme Court of the United Kingdom.
 Her son Prince Andrew gave a universally-criticised BBC Newsnight interview about his relationship with convicted child-sex offender Jeffrey Epstein, and there was increased tabloid scrutiny of rifts between the Cambridge and Sussex households.

-Other uses
+2024

+Multiple media outlets described 2024 as an annus horribilis for various members of the British royal family, such as King Charles III (Elizabeth's successor who became king two years earlier following her own death) and his eldest son, William, Prince of Wales, as well as the wider royal family in general.

+The year 2024 was difficult for the monarchy, with significant events including the cancer diagnoses of both the King and Catherine, Princess of Wales, weeks of speculation over Catherine's whereabouts before her diagnosis was disclosed, continued controversy surrounding the King's younger brother, Prince Andrew (later Andrew Mountbatten-Windsor)'s conduct and the continued fallout over Megxit, such as the publication of Omid Scobie's book Endgame.
+The monarchy's popularity with younger generations also continued to decline, with one YouGov poll conducted in August suggesting more 18 to 24 year-olds would favour a republic (43% for republic, 35% for monarchy).

+Prince William described 2024 as the "hardest year of [his] life".

 Boris Yeltsin (1998)

 Time magazine described 1998 in Russian politics as an annus horribilis because of Boris Yeltsin's isolationist and militarist policies, the East Asian financial crisis, and Western countries cutting off the reform money that they gave to the Russian government in prior years.